Intensive Advanced Professional Acting Training (PGIP)

 We are registered with the Professional Career Development Loan scheme, and also offer payment by instalment for fees, either termly or by monthly bank transfer.
 We are able to offer one half-scholarship each year.

 * For those without an equivalent Level 4+ qualification, we offer the ATCL Diploma in Speech & Drama (Performing, or Teaching) to be taken by the middle of term 4.
 This is subject to an additional fee for examination under the auspices of Trinity College London, for whom we are a registered Examination Centre.
 Further details upon request.

 HOW TO APPLY:

-For each September entry, auditions are offered between November and July.
+For each September entry, auditions are offered between November and late July.
 All dates are listed on the front-page Post on the website: Dates and special events coming up.

 Download ADVANCED PROGRAMME IN MORE DETAIL